 - Implementation: There may be other costs associated with the implementation of your specific project.
 For example, you may incur a cost if, as part of your project, you need to send SMS messages or provide incentives.
 You should budget for those accordingly.
-General program implementation costs, that implementers would incur regardless of the study (e.g., for schools to run an educational program) are not typically covered by a grant.
+General program implementation costs, such as those that implementers would incur regardless of the study (e.g., for schools to run an educational program) are not typically covered by a grant.

 - SurveyCTO or similar survey programs: Ensure that you budget for several months before and after fieldwork so that you have enough time to program surveys and can have access to the raw data following the survey and allow for extra data collection.

 - Renting a field office, which may also require field office repairs and maintenance costs